TLeafWolf/C-_Group_Project/README.md

 # C-_Group_Project
 # Ideas + Roles

 Display and allow interaction with Base options without type(currently only pizza type) or size.
-Base options will be Drink, Burger, Fries, Nuggets, and Pizza. and option to complete order.
+Base options will be Drink, Burger, Fries, Nuggets, and Pizza. and option to complete order.(done By Teresa)

-use arrays for item sizes and pizza types as options after base option is picked and use the price associated with the item and its size.
+use arrays for item sizes and pizza types as options after base option is picked and use the price associated with the item and its size. (done By Teresa)

 ## A working application using at least two classes (25 points).

-One class is for taking orders
+One class is for taking orders (done By Teresa)

 Class to return/display order information